What Japanese fermentation is and why it matters in the kitchen

 In practice, that means koji links directly to miso, shoyu, amazake, and broader rice fermentation uses.
 If you need the ingredient definition, read what is koji.
 If you want the broader workflow and where it leads in the kitchen, go to the koji fermentation guide.

-Main Japanese fermented foods
+Main Japanese fermented foods and what each one does

 A strong hub should show the main foods clearly without turning into a recipe archive.
 The list below gives the reader a working map of what each item does in the kitchen and how it relates back to the parent guide.
 Shoyu and natto now both have dedicated explainer pages, which makes the fermented-foods branch of the cluster feel much more complete.